MIRA-KUMAR/Leetcode-Learning/README.md

 Return the maximum total number of units that can be put on the truck.

+# LeetCode 1721.
+Swapping Nodes in a Linked List

+You are given the head of a linked list, and an integer k.

+Return the head of the linked list after swapping the values of the kth node from the beginning and the kth node from the end (the list is 1-indexed).

 # LeetCode 1859: Sorting the Sentence

 A sentence is a list of words that are separated by a single space with no leading or trailing spaces.
 Each word consists of lowercase and uppercase English letters.